mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * Shadow of the Colossus
 * Legend of Heroes: Trails in the Sky

-At the same time I try to avoid "copying" any game too much.
-If the reason for a game design decision is "*Because game X does it*" then I avoid making that decision unless I find a good intrinsic reason for it.
+At the same time I try to avoid copying any game too much.
+If the reason for a game design decision is *"Because game X does it"* then I avoid making that decision unless I find a good intrinsic reason for it.

 ---